The best FREE Vision board worksheets for students (PDFs), plus some great vision board ideas for kids.

 Before we get to that list, let's briefly talk about what exactly a student vision board IS.

-A vision board for students is a collection of images, words, doodles, and any other visual representation that shows what they hope to happen, accomplish, and be in their life.
+A vision board for students is a collection of images, words, doodles, and any other visual representation that shows what they hope to happen, accomplish, and be in their lives.

 Students can focus a vision board for: